 Wonderland Express at the Chicago Botanic Garden is a railroad garden with trains chugging through a miniature Chicago decorated for the holidays.
 The gardens come alive at night with over 750,000 lights decorating the trees and plants along the garden path.
 Various activities throughout the month include concerts, breakfast with Santa and Mrs. Claus, and caroling.
 It’s essential to reserve tickets in advance.
 You can read more about Wonderland Express here.

 Having explored multiple German Christmas markets, I can say this market is about as authentic as it gets.
 There are stalls filled with ornaments, food, and cuckoo clocks throughout Daley Plaza.
 The market includes vendors from all over, including Germany, Nepal, and Poland.
 Christkindl Market is free, but it can be very crowded on weekends.
 There is a second location in Naperville that is equally popular on weekends.
-If you want to know what a real Christmas market is like, read our post about how to navigate the German Christmas Markets.
+If you want to know what a real Christmas market is like, read our post about how to navigate the German Christmas Markets or read about the best Christmas markets in Europe.

 This show has been a Chicago tradition since the 1980s and families return year after year to see the amazing costumes, performances, and brilliant storytelling.
 Over one hundred local children are cast as dancers in the performance, making it a true Chicago production.
 Choreographer Christopher Wheeldon has adapted this version set inside the 1893 Chicago World’s Fair.